azhar1038/UPI-Plugin-Flutter/README.md

 ## Classes to know
 1. **UpiIndia** - It is the main class containing two methods:
-* getAllUpiApps() - It takes:
+  - getAllUpiApps() - It takes:
-  * `bool mandatoryTransactionId`: Should include those apps which doesn't return Transaction ID or not
     * `bool allowNonVerifiedApps`: Should include apps whose working has not been verified yet or not
     * `List[UpiApp] includeOnly`: List of UpiApps which should be shown and hide the others.

-* startTransaction()
+    * `bool mandatoryTransactionId`: Should include those apps which doesn't return Transaction ID or not

+  - startTransaction() - It takes:
+    * `double amount`: Amount to transfer (in ₹)
+    * `UpiApp app`: Which app to use to do the transaction
+    * `String currency`: Currently only supports INR
+    * `bool flexibleAmount`: Set `true` to allow user to fill the amount
+    * `String merchantId`: Merchant code if present
+    * `String receiverId`: ID of the receiver
+    * `String receiverName`: Name of receiver
+    * `String transactionNote`: A note about the transaction
+    * `String transactionRefId`: Reference Id of transaction
+    * `String url`: For some extra information

-2. **UpiApp** - It contains package name of some popular UPI apps.
-It is also the model class for the apps returned by getAllUpiApps() and now stores **app icons** too.
+2. **UpiApp** - It contains supported apps.
+It is also the model class for the apps returned by getAllUpiApps().

 3. **UpiResponse** - You will use this to get response from the requested app.